exasol/exasol-java-tutorial/tls-tutorial/doc/tls_in_udfs.md

 This script is especially helpful if you want to find out, which CA certificates are available in you UDF.

-It goes without saying that if a certificate is missing, trust chains based on it cannot be verified.
+It goes without saying that if a certificate is missing, trust chains based on it cannot be verified and access to corresponding services will fail.

-The column names are path element for the so-called "distinguished name" (DN) of the certificate.
+Each column corresponds to a path element for the so-called "distinguished name" (DN) of the certificate.
 Think of that name as a unique identifier.
-The elements are "common name" (CN), organization (O), organizational unit (OU), country (C).
+The elements are "common name" (CN), "organization" (O), "organizational unit" (OU), and "country" (C).

 ### Self-issued Certificates and UDFs

-If you want your UDF to connect to a service on your own premisses, chances are the TLS certificate it uses was issued by our very own CA &mdash; of your organization's CA for that matter.
+If you want your UDF to connect to a service on your own premises, chances are that the corresponding TLS certificate was issued by your own CA or your organization's CA for that matter.

 Now things are starting to get interesting.
 One thing is for sure, you won't find that certificate in the language container &mdash; unless you are planning to build your own, but that has its own learning curve and would also go way beyond the scope of this tutorial.

 A better way to use your own certificates with UDFs is to create a truststore in [BucketFS](https://docs.exasol.com/db/latest/database_concepts/bucketfs/bucketfs.htm).
 BucketFS is a distributed filesystem that makes files available to all data nodes on an Exasol cluster.
 It is also the only filesystem accessible from a UDF, except the read-only filesystem of the language container.

-### An Example Truststore For Our Experiments
+### An Example Truststore For This Tutorial

 You could start from scratch and create your very own CA certificate, but for the sake of keeping this tutorial compact, let's take an existing one and use that for our proof-of-concept.